jimsander/dcm_security_guide/overview.rst

 * A cloud account has a one to one relationship with a set of cloud credentials that are tied to a cloud provider.

-* Multiple users can be associated with one cloud account.
+* Multiple users can be associated with one cloud account

 Users
 ~~~~~

-* A User is linked to an individual that logs into the Dell Cloud Manager console and/or uses the Dell Cloud Manager Application Programming Interface.
+* A user is linked to an individual that logs into the Dell Cloud Manager console and/or uses the Dell Cloud Manager Application Programming Interface.

-* A User an be given access to one or more cloud accounts.
+* A user can be given access to one or more cloud accounts by assigning the user to a one or more groups.

 Groups
 ~~~~~~

-* A Group is the key central security component of Dell Cloud Manager.
+* A group is the key central security component of Dell Cloud Manager.

+* Groups associate users with Cloud Accounts, Roles and Budgets

 * All users are assigned to at least one group, but can be assigned to several groups.

-* A group can contain zero or one role.
-However if a group does not have a role then the group does not provide any access rights.
+* A group can contain zero or one role per cloud account.
+If a group does not contain a role for a cloud account then the group does not provide access to that cloud account.

+* For each cloud account in a group that has a role assigned to it, one or more budgets can be assigned to that cloud account.

 Roles
 ~~~~~